-a registered / authorised open-ended collective investment scheme that issues redeemable units and invests primarily in transferable securities or money market instruments.
-For the purposes of this paper, this excludes private funds such as hedge funds which use prime brokers and schemes which invest in private equity and venture capital.29 assets owned by the CIS (including cash), held on behalf of clients, which are either (i) assets which can be held in custody ("custodiable assets"), whether by physical delivery to the custodian or by way of registration in book-entry form in the accounts of the CIS opened with the custodian, or (ii) other assets which by their nature cannot be held in custody ('non-custodiable assets', e.g. derivative instruments) which are subject to the custodian's record-keeping obligation, i.e. the custodian must maintain and keep up-to-date a record of all the CIS' open positions.
-For the purposes of this paper, collateral (depending on the arrangement) may be included as CIS assets.
+- CIS a registered / authorised open-ended28 collective investment scheme that issues redeemable units and invests primarily in transferable securities or money market instruments.
+For the purposes of this paper, this excludes private funds such as hedge funds which use prime brokers29 and schemes which invest in private equity and venture capital.30 - CIS assets assets owned by the CIS, held on behalf of clients, which are either (i) assets which can be held in custody ("custodiable assets"), whether by physical delivery to the custodian or by way of registration in bookentry form in the accounts of the CIS opened with the custodian, or (ii) other assets which by their nature cannot be held in custody ('non-custodiable assets', e.g. derivative instruments) which are subject to the custodian's record-keeping obligation, i.e. the custodian must maintain and keep up-to-date a record of all the CIS' open positions.
+For the purposes of this paper, collateral (depending on the arrangement) may be included as CIS assets. - Custodian includes a "trustee" or "depositary", but not a sub-custodian.
+It is the entity which the responsible entity has entrusted with the safekeeping and record keeping of the assets of the CIS.
+In some jurisdictions additional functions and duties are carried out by the custodian. - Custody consists of the safekeeping and record-keeping of CIS assets (depending on the type of asset owned by the CIS) to ensure the legal integrity of the asset. - Depositary an entity which is responsible for the custody of CIS assets, and is charged with additional oversight responsibilities in relation to the conduct of the responsible entity (as defined in the EU legislation).